GekkotaDev/untitled-zombie-game/README.md

 - Game Design Principles and Practice
 - Introduction to Game Programming
+- Software Engineering
-- Potentially as university thesis
+- Basis for university thesis

 Work in progress.